Lesson 2

 And you were dead in your trespasses and sins, in which you formerly walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.
 NASB®

 - From Genesis 1 and 2, what type of world did God want us to live in?
-How did God want our relationship to be towards Him?
+From Genesis 3, what type of world did we end up with because of sin?
+How did Adam's and Eve's relationship with God change?
+How does God want our relationship towards Him to be?

 Day Two - We are all sinners